 The African penguin, Spheniscus demersus, is endangered on the IUCN red list.

 Please, enjoy our wildlife photographs like ‘African Penguin Colony Coming Out Of Ocean.’
-Our nature photographs you can license and buy as a photo print.
+Our nature photographs you can purchase as stock photos or as photo wall art prints.